Daniel Ogunmodede: Remo Youth

 He led the Remo youth team to second place in the Metro League in Lagos and the final of the Ogun State FA Cup.

 In 2016, the club established its youth academy system and appointed Ogunmodede as its head.
 His role expanded in 2020 when he became the club's inaugural Director of Youth Football Development, which ultimately contributed to the formation of Beyond Limits F.A.

 First senior managerial role

 In 2020, Ogunmodede was put in charge of the Remo Stars senior team.

 In September 2021, he led them back to the NPFL after they finished as runners-up in the NNL playoff Group A.

 CD Feirense

 In 2021, Ogunmodede was appointed as assistant manager under Rui Ferreira at CD Feirense.

 Return to Remo Stars

 In 2022, Ogunmodede returned to Remo Stars.
 He led them to back-to-back second placed finishes in the top flight, in 2023 and 2024.

 On 27 April 2025, Ogunmodede led Remo Stars to their first ever Nigeria Premier Football League title.
 They became the first South-West club to win the title since 2000 when Julius Berger won it.

+Joining Kano Pillars

+On Friday, 3 July 2026, Kano Pillars completed the signing of Daniel Ogunmodede on a two‑year deal.